Lipe-Albuquerque/Clinic-Repository/README.md

 > Postman was the software we choose to test the application requests.
 It can be accessed on the browser or be downloaded [here.](https://www.postman.com/downloads/).

 [here](https://github.com/Lipe-Albuquerque/Clinic-Repository/tree/master/requestsClinic)´postman requests.

+to import the postman requests, come: import -> upload -> select the `requestsClinic` file that is in the `requestsClinic` folder in the project.

 <table align="center">